SAJIDMIM/fidenz-weather-app/backend/README.md

  *****Backend Laravel****

-1.Create the app called  "Fidenz - Weather API App".
+1.Create the app called  "Fidenz - Weather API App" using mkdir.
 2.Move back to "Fidenz - Weather API App" by using cd.
-3.Then created backend folder and same process is done for Frontend also.
+3.Then created backend folder and same process is done for Frontend also using composer create-project laravel/backend.
 4.Intalled Composer Libraries.
-5.Created to store .env file to openweathermap api key.
+5.Created to store .env file to openweathermap api key using manually.
 6.Then run php laravel migrate to check database for caching using php artisan migrate.
 7.Started the Server using php artisan serve.